 1. Beach Fun

 With the weather warming up nicely, the Golden Isles beaches are special to both residents and visitors from around the world.
 Sunbathe, go for a run or build a sandcastle with kids.
-Explore the sand bar and tidal pools where you may find hermit crabs, horseshoe crabs, or sand dollars.
+Explore the tidal pools where you may find hermit crabs, horseshoe crabs, or sand dollars.
 Wade in the water and splash in the waves of the Atlantic Ocean.
 No matter what activity you choose, we know you will enjoy our beaches.

-Golden Isles' beaches feature the ever popular “East Beach” on St. Simons Island, the picturesque Driftwood Beach on Jekyll Island, the unspoiled seven mile beach of Little St. Simons Island and many more beaches to be discovered.
+Golden Isles' beaches feature the ever popular “East Beach” on St. Simons Island, the picturesque Driftwood Beach on Jekyll Island, the unspoiled seven-mile beach of Little St. Simons Island and many more beaches to be discovered.
 Jekyll and St. Simons Islands' beaches are public while the beaches on Little St. Simons Island and Sea Island are for private guests only.

 One of the most popular outdoor activities in the Golden Isles is bike riding.
 Jekyll Island and St. Simons Island both have bike paths that line almost every major street, providing easy and safe access to many historic sites, restaurants, beaches, and shops without the use of a car.
 Bike paths connect many of the islands’ most popular sites along the St. Simons Island Trail System and Jekyll Island Trail System.
 You can even explore our many hard-packed beaches by bike to catch a glimpse of coastal wildlife and nature.
 If you don’t already possess personal bicycles, there are multiple bike rental companies available for your convenience throughout the Golden Isles.
 In Georgia, protective helmets are required for any person under the age of 16 years.